 Campervans are all about freedom.
 You can pitch up right next to the trails, particularly in remote areas, and base yourself right in the heart of the best mountain biking: waking up with the trail right outside your window can’t be beaten.

 The essentials are beer for the fridge, deckchairs to watch the sunset and plenty of deodorant (unless it is a swanky van equipped with a shower).

-To fast track your way north, try flying to Inverness and hiring from Out There Campers, or there are a host of companies operating in London.
+To fast track your way north, try flying to Inverness and hiring a campervan (there are a host of companies offering this).